yingding/ai-hackathon-022025/07 Copilot Studio.md

 For your agent to connect to Azure Foundry endpoints, you need to create a custom connector.

-Go to [[Power Automate]](https://make.preview.powerautomate.com)
+Go to [[Power Automate]](https://make.preview.powerautomate.com) You will have to switch on some menu points on the left side

 ![](main/imgs_mcs/PAmenu.png)

+Choose "Discover all" and turn on the "Connections", "Connectors" and  "Custom Connectors"

 ![](main/imgs_mcs/PA_discover_pin.png)